Graph-COM/SUREL/README.md

 - All detailed training logs can be found at `<log_dir>/<dataset>/<training-time>.log`.

 ## Result Reproduction
-This section supplements our SUREL paper accepted in VLDB 2022.
+This section supplements our SUREL paper accepted in VLDB'22.
 To reproduce the results of SUREL reported in Tables 3 and 4, use the following command:
 * OGBL - Link Prediction
 ```bash
 python3 main.py --dataset <dataset> --metric <metric> --num_step <num_step> --num_walk <num_walk> --k <k>